Governing Law and Regulations

 Reimbursement: KS Stat.
 Ann.
 65-34,120(c)

 Corrective action: KS Stat.
 Ann.
 65-34,118 and KS Stat.
 Ann.
 65-34,119

 Kansas Department of Health and Environment (KDHE) Division of Environment Bureau of Environmental Remediation Storage Tank Section

-Kansas State Fire Marshal's Office (KSFMO) Fire Prevention Division
+Kansas Office of the State Fire Marshal (OSFM) Fire Prevention Division

 U.S. Environmental Protection Agency (EPA) Region 7

 See national section for basic information and federal regulations.